ihebski/DefaultCreds-cheat-sheet/README.md

   <img src="https://media.moddb.com/cache/images/games/1/65/64034/thumb_620x2000/Lockpicking.jpg"/>
 </p>

-One place for all the default credentials to assist the pentester during an engagement, this document has a several products default credentials that are gathered from several sources.
+One place for all the default credentials to assist the pentesters during an engagement, this document has a several products default credentials that are gathered from several sources.

-> P.S : Most of the credentials are currently extracted from the changeme,routersploit and Seclists projects, you can use these tools to automate the process https://github.com/ztgrace/changeme , https://github.com/threat9/routersploit (kudos for the awesome work)
+> P.S : Most of the credentials are extracted from the changeme,routersploit and Seclists projects, you can use these tools to automate the process https://github.com/ztgrace/changeme , https://github.com/threat9/routersploit (kudos for the awesome work)

 - [x] Project in progress

+## Motivation
+- One document for the most known vendors default credentials
+- Assist pentesters during a pentest/red teaming engagement
+- **Helping the Red/Blue teamers to secure the company infrastructure by discovering this security flaw and mitigate it**, See
+[OWASP Guide [WSTG-ATHN-02] - Testing_for_Default_Credentials](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials "OWASP Guide")

 #### Short stats of the dataset
 |       | Product/Vendor |	Username | Password |